-Girl walking home from school escapes would-be kidnapper
+Girl walking home from school escapes kidnapping attempt

 Residents say this has become a reason to be more vigilant.

-“I have a cousin, she plays here, she went to the park just yesterday at about the same time, it’s kind of scary,” said resident Francisco Rueda.
+"I have a cousin -- she plays here, she went to the park just yesterday at about the same time.
+It's kind of scary," said resident Francisco Rueda.